 If you are having a conference this spring or summer, get a page for it up early.
 It takes quite awhile after submission to search engines for the page to start showing up.
 Do submit the page to all the aggregating homeschooling sites, such as mine and others who keep calendars.
 Search on homeschooling events or homeschooling calendar.
 You don’t have to have much information on the starter conference page even, just enough so that vendors can email you about booth information and so that homeschoolers might be able to make vacation plans to be in your city around conference time.
 Consider a shared online calendar.

 To get your site “out there” you’ll want to submit to as many search engines as possible.
 Later, when you add a new page or significantly edit an older page, you’ll want the “spiders” to come back.
 When I have created a new page, I like to use a free online service called “Submit Express” which submits my new page to the top search engines all in one blow.
 Of course, what the search engine then does is re-spider my site (relook at all the pathways).
 Some of the search engines “rank” sites by how new the files are on the site; another good reason to put up new material on a regular basis: you’ll begin to show up higher in the search engines.
+Another thing to do is to post your new pages to your Google+ page.
+Google spiders their own site within minutes!

 Contact on Home Pages

-HEART is a well thought out website loaded with organized information and links for Alabama homeschoolers and others, too.
+Everest Academy is a well thought out website loaded with organized information and links for Alabama homeschoolers and others, too.

 From a day at the beach, to visiting colleges or state government buildings, this homeschool resource site has lots of great field trip ideas.